kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 than W it is automatically wrapped to the next line.
 TEXT can be UTF8 coded ASCII text.
 Newline characters are recognized to terminate a line.

-ALIGN specifies thich part of the text is shown in case the Elements box is too small.
+ALIGN specifies which part of the text is shown in case the Elements box is too small.
 ALIGN can be  TOP, BOTTOM, CENTER.
 Default is TOP.

 Example: